-RIR Policy From 1 January 2007 the RIR will process applications that specifically request 32-bit only AS Numbers (AS numbers that cannot be represented with 16 bits) and assign such AS Numbers as requested by the applicant.
-In the absence of any specific request for a 32-bit only AS Num In the absence of any specific request for a 32-bit only AS Number, the RIR will assign a 16-bit AS Number.
-From 1 January 2009 RIR will process applications that specifically request 16-bit AS Numbers and assign such

-RIR Policy AS Numbers as requested by the applicant.
+RIR Policy AFRINIC ARIN RIPE NCC From 1 January 2007 the RIR will process applications that specifically request 32-bit only AS Numbers (AS numbers that cannot be represented with 16 bits) and assign such AS Numbers as requested by the applicant.
+In the absence of any specific request for a 32-bit only AS Number, the RIR will assign a 16-bit AS Number.
+From 1 January 2009 RIR will process applications that specifically request 16-bit AS Numbers and assign such AS Numbers as requested by the applicant.
 In the absence of any specific request for a 16-bit AS Number, the RIR will assign a 32-bit only AS Number.
 From 1 January 2010 the RIR will cease to make any distinction between 16-bit AS Numbers and 32-bit only AS Numbers, and will operate AS Number assignments from an undifferentiated 32-bit AS Number allocation pool.
-APNIC From 1 January 2010, APNIC ceased to make any distinction between two-byte only AS numbers and four- byte only AS numbers, and operates AS number assignments from an undifferentiated four-byte AS number pool.
+APNIC From 1 January 2010, APNIC ceased to make any distinction between two-byte only AS numbers and fourbyte only AS numbers, and operates AS number delegations from an undifferentiated four-byte AS number pool.
 LACNIC From 1 January 2007 the RIR will process applications that specifically request 32-bit only AS Numbers (AS numbers that cannot be represented with 16 bits) and assign such AS Numbers as requested by the applicant.
 In the absence of any specific request for a 32-bit only AS Number, the RIR will assign a 16-bit AS Number.
 From 1 January 2009 RIR will process applications that specifically request 16-bit AS Numbers and assign such AS Numbers as requested by the applicant.
 In the absence of any specific request for a 16-bit AS Number, the RIR will assign a 32-bit only AS Number.
 From 1 January 2010, LACNIC shall allocate 32-bit AS numbers by default.
 16-bit AS numbers shall be allocated, if available, in response to applications specifically requesting said resource and that duly justify the technical reasons why a 32-bit AS number would not be appropriate for its needs.